 How Can Pet Owners Improve Indoor Air Quality

 Being a pet owner is fun, and we love our furry friends.
 However, with the joy of pet ownership comes the reality of reduced air quality because of pet hair and dander.
-Improving indoor air quality as a pet owner is important to both your health and comfort, especially if you have asthma or allergies.
+You can improve indoor air quality as a pet owner which is important to both your health and comfort, especially if you have asthma or allergies.

 Let’s take a closer look.